RobinBaines/OOO3/README.md

 		Collision : Event {

-Drop 1 and Drop2 are defined before Big_drop is defined when Drop1 and 2 collided .
+Drop 1 and Drop2 are defined before Big_drop is defined when Drop1 and 2 collided.
 In GustOfWind : Event the reverse takes place with Drop3 and Drop4 defined (as part of) Big_drop when that drop split and ceased to exist.